ruckyrians/roblox-claimable-group-finder/README.md

                       Timeout for connections and responses
 ```

-# Things to note
-- Ownerless groups will be ignored on the first cycle of scanning (regardless of approval-only or locked status).
-- Proxies are required as of 2021-09.

 # --webhook-url
 If the `--webhook-url` arg. is specified, an embed will be sent whenever a claimable group is found.
 E.g.: